nonomal/portracker/README.md

 Future development is focused on improving the application based on community feedback.
 Key areas include:

-- Adding user authentication.
+- ~~Adding user authentication~~ ✅ **Added in v1.2.0** (optional authentication with setup wizard)
+- Adding API key authentication for peer-to-peer communication (planned for v1.3.0)
-- Expanding the library of platform-specific collectors for other host systems.
+- Expanding the library of platform-specific collectors for other host systems
-- Addressing bugs and incorporating requested changes from the community.
+- Addressing bugs and incorporating requested changes from the community

 ## Star History